 - Make materials succinct and easy to access.
 Avoid sending multiple emails or notifications about the same project or work.
 Overwhelming parents with too much information can lead to them missing something or giving up on getting materials to students

-- Give parents clear instructions, like you would for a substitute teacher, on how the task should be completed
+- Give parents clear instructions, as you would for a substitute teacher, on how the task should be completed

 - Provide guidance on approximately how long a student should be working on each task.
 An open-ended time can cause frustration for both students and parents.
 Include suggestions for what to do if students are struggling to stay on task

-- Set expectations if work is not being completed, along with strategies to help parents engage their student.
+- Set expectations if work is not being completed, along with strategies to help parents engage their students.
 It should not become a tension point in a household

 The Learning Environment

 Working from home can be challenging for adults, and especially challenging for students of all ages.
-For example, kids are used to interacting with peers, home has different rules, and there can be many more distractions.
-Here are some strategies to help create a learning friendly environment without much work:
+For example, kids are used to interacting with peers, the home has different rules, and there can be many more distractions.
+Here are some strategies to help create a learning-friendly environment without much work: